Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: ABO topological recursion

 \subsection{Bosonic models}

-We refer to a class of physical 2D gravity models such as the JT gravity, the topological gravity, and the $(2,p)$ minimal string (denoted by resp.
-WP, A, and M$(p)$) as \emph{bosonic models} (see Table \ref{tab:kernel} in Section \ref{sect:Intro}, and Appendix \ref{sec:physical} for physical arguments).
-For the JT gravity, the Weil-Petersson volumes appear in a part of the path integral of the partition function \cite{Saad:2019lba}.
-In the Mirzakhani type ABO topological recursion \eqref{eq:Mirzakhani's} for the bosonic models, two functions $R(x,y,z)$ and $D(x,y,z)$ are given in terms of a kernel function $H(x,y)$ as
+We refer to a class of physical 2D gravity models such as the JT gravity, the topological gravity, and the $(2,p)$ minimal string (denoted by resp.\ WP, A, and M$(p)$) as \emph{bosonic models} (see Table \ref{tab:kernel} in Section \ref{sect:Intro}, and Appendix \ref{sec:physical} for physical arguments).
+For the JT gravity, the Weil--Petersson volumes appear in a part of the path integral of the partition function \cite{Saad:2019lba}.
+In the Mirzakhani type ABO topological recursion \eqref{eq:Mirzakhani's} for each bosonic model, two functions $R(x,y,z)$ and $D(x,y,z)$ are given in terms of a kernel function $H(x,y)$ as

 In the following, we will provide the kernel functions $H(x,y)$ for the bosonic models, and find their topological recursions for the volume polynomials $\VO_{g,n}$.